What do you do when you want to give up on marriage? How do you navigate your next step?

 But for now, don’t be mad if he needs to hear your words through another mouth.
 Become his biggest cheerleader.

-#2 “But we are newlyweds, what will people say when they see us walking to the church office for marriage counseling?”
+#2 “But we are newlyweds, what will people say when when they find out we are doing marriage counseling?”

-There’s no easy way to say this: YOU NEED TO STOP CARING ABOUT WHAT OTHER PEOPLE THINK!
+There’s no easy way to say this: YOU NEED TO STOP CARING WHAT OTHER PEOPLE THINK!